Hey, cat lovers! Ready to meet Tweety, another one of my kitties?

-This mentally unwell woman and her family’s home was foreclosed by the bank.
+This mentally unwell woman and her family’s home was foreclosed on by the bank.
 They moved.
 But abandoned over 60 cats when they left.
-Animal control for the area got involved and asked for help from the Wild Cat Foundation in Lafayette, Louisiana, to get them all fixed before relocating them to a rice field or something.
+Animal control for the area got involved and asked for help from the local feral cat group in Lafayette, Louisiana, to get them all fixed before relocating them to a rice field or something.

 All the cats were trapped and fixed.
-Wild Cat Foundation called on a few of us in a desperate attempt to find barn homes for some of these cats, most of whom acted feral.
+The nonprofit called on a few of us in a desperate attempt to find barn homes for some of these cats, most of whom acted feral.
 The rice field idea wasn’t a great solution as there would be no caretaker or acclimation period.
 Six barn people responded that first weekend.
 I took in 6 trapped feral adults.
 I purposely chose the scared and suspected feral ones.

-There was just one problem: Five kittens, maybe too old to be socialized.
+There was just one problem: Five feral kittens, maybe too old to be socialized.

 All of them were tabbies.
 All of them completely immobile with fear.
 It was estimated they were 4 months old (and that was wrong, after examinations, it was determined they were 5 months old and small).

 This was the dilemma.
 Kittens that old, if completely feral, might not socialize easily.
 If they do socialize, they aren’t going to be comfortable with tons of people.
-Wild Cat Foundation offers kittens for adoption through PetSmart (thanks to PetSmart Charities).
+TNR groups often offer kittens for adoption through PetSmart (thanks to PetSmart Charities).
 Would these kittens be socialized enough to handle that?
 They wouldn’t get adopted huddling in the corner of the cat enclosure.

 The other three were kept at the office in an effort to socialize them there.
 This was not a success.
 Two of them were fixed and found barn homes.
 The last one, a pretty brown marbled tabby, was taken by a boy and his mother (who helped with trapping the colony).